nedimazar/SAT-Solver/README.md

 # SAT-Solver
-Herein lives an SAT solver that plays sudoku among other games.
+Herein lives a SAT solver that plays sudoku among other games.

+### Aljbawi, Azar, and Kipperman